 Hillwood employs full- and part-time staff in a variety of roles across our unique campus.
 Opportunities for careers can be found in horticulture, development, marketing, visitor services, collections, curatorial, library and archives, interpretation, administration, finance, human resources, facilities, and information technology.

-Hillwood offers undergraduate and graduate students the opportunity to apply their knowledge in engaging real world experiences.
+Hillwood offers undergraduate and graduate students the opportunity to apply their knowledge in engaging real-world experiences.
 Hillwood is committed to the exploration of careers in horticulture and museum settings, through the sharing of knowledge and the mentorship of students.
 We currently do not have paid internships available.
 Please check back for openings.

 Volunteers are an integral part of the Hillwood community and serve in a variety of roles.
-While we are not currently recruiting new volunteers at this time, an overview of future volunteer positions is available below.
+An overview of volunteer positions is available below.
 Sign up for Hillwood’s email list to stay up-to-date on the latest volunteer opportunities.
-Any questions regarding Hillwood’s volunteer program, please email email@example.com.
+Any questions regarding Hillwood’s volunteer program, please email firstname.lastname@example.org.

 All incoming volunteers require an active Hillwood membership, serve on a floating schedule, honor an annual service commitment, and participate in continuing education.
 A benefits program, such as volunteer-only events, admission privileges for family/guests, and discounts at the museum shop and Merriweather café, further deepen engagement with Hillwood.